RobertPeip/FPGBApp/README.md

 This emulator is not made for good playing experience, but as a research project!
 While it can play almost every game, it has quiet some shortcomings.

-- No UI!
 - Some features are only implemented to the point they are understood and can be implemented in FPGA logic
-- while it's using SDL and should be plattform independent, only a Visual Studio porject for Windows exists currently
+- while it's using SDL and should be plattform independent, only a Visual Studio project for Windows exists currently

 # Features (some not yet available via UI or Keys!)
 - all videomodes including affine and special effects